Theoretical Foundations of Deep Selective State-Space Models: State-space Models

-with $\bar A_i, \bar B_i$ determined by the discretization technique and the channel-dependent stepsize $\Delta_i$: under the commonly used Zero-Order Hold discretization \footnote{This corresponds to: (i). considering the continuous underlying signal $X_t$ to be piecewise constant, (ii). solving exactly the ODE \ref{eq:s4_ct} and finally (iii). sampling $Z_t$ at the sample times of $X_t$. },
+where $\bar A_i$ and $\bar B_i$ are determined by the discretization technique and the channel-dependent stepsize $\Delta_i$.
+Under the commonly used Zero-Order Hold discretization\footnote{This corresponds to: (i) considering the continuous underlying signal $X_t$ to be piecewise constant, (ii) solving exactly ODE (\ref{eq:s4_ct}) and finally (iii) sampling $Z_t$ at the sample times of $X_t$.
+Refer to Appendix \ref{app:sect:ZOH}.},

-Note from eq.~\ref{eq:SSM_disc} that SSMs at inference time are equivalent to linear recurrent neural networks~(RNNs).
-Yet, learning with gradient descent is performed on the continuous-time variables, unlocking stable signal propagation and alleviating vanishing gradients~\citep{orvieto2023resurrecting}.
-Finally, at each dimension $i$, the sequence of hidden states is mapped back to real numbers, and a projection is performed to produce an output a sequence of tokens $y\in\R^{d\times L}$ with the same dimensions as $x$.
-To conclude, we point out that the transition matrix $A$ is often~(yet not crucially, as shown by~\citet{orvieto2023resurrecting}) structured, i.e. initialized deterministically through HiPPO theory~\citep{gu2020hippo} in diagonal form.
-Common choices~\citep{gu2022parameterization} are $ a_{\cdot,n} = -\frac{1}{2}+ \iu\pi n$ (S4D-Lin\footnote{Reall: $\iu$ denotes the imaginary unit $\sqrt{-1}$, not to be confused with the index $i$.}) and $a_{\cdot, n} = -\frac{1}{2}$~(S4D-Real).
+Note from~\eqref{eq:SSM_disc} that SSMs at inference time are equivalent to linear recurrent neural networks~(RNNs).
+Yet, learning with gradient descent is performed on the continuous-time variables, unlocking stable signal propagation and alleviating vanishing gradients~\citep{orvieto2023resurrecting, zucchet2024recurrent}.
+Finally, at each channel $i$, the sequence of hidden states is mapped back to real numbers, and linear projections $C_i:\mathbb{C}^{N_i} \to \R $ are performed to produce an output a sequence of tokens $y\in\R^{d\times L}$ with the same dimensions as $x$:

+To conclude, we point out that the transition matrices $A_i$ are often structured, i.e. initialized deterministically through HiPPO theory~\citep{gu2020hippo} in diagonal form.
+Common choices~\citep{gu2022parameterization} are $ a_{\cdot,n} = -\frac{1}{2}+ \iu\pi n$ (S4D-Lin\footnote{$\iu$ denotes the imaginary unit $\sqrt{-1}$, not to be confused with the index $i$.}) and $a_{\cdot, n} = -\frac{1}{2}$~(S4D-Real).

-\paragraph{Mamba.} The Selective SSM~(S6) powering the Mamba architecture~\citep{gu2023mamba} augments S4 with input-controlled transitions:
+\paragraph{Mamba.} As done in practice, let us consider all channels' hidden dimensions $N_i$ equal to $N$.
+The Selective SSM~(S6) powering the Mamba architecture~\citep{gu2023mamba} augments S4 with input-controlled matrices: